VM disk Snapshot Datastore Reserve

 Spike-safe usable target

-The usable capacity target after growth, reserve, and temporary pressure are included.
+The main usable datastore target after growth, reserve, snapshot, swap, burst, recovery, and reclaim assumptions are included.